SimonMLaporte/Multi-Agent-Thesis/README.md

 # CellsThesis
 This repos contains my work for my master thesis.
 All code is solely written by me.

 Each folder contains the .gha file for each experiment.
-To install add the file to your grasshopper "components" folder and restart rhino.
+To install, add the file to your grasshopper "components" folder and restart rhino.
 Each folder contains a grasshopper script with the modules setup.
 Each folder contain an environment that must be downloaded and the filepath of the bitmap must refer to the corresponding bitmap.